When is a maternity test needed?

 The DNA maternity test is an at-home test.
 Our easy-to-use kit enables DNA sampling from the comfort of your own home.
 You can collect your samples using the mouth swabs inside the kit.
 Before collecting the samples, it is best to avoid eating or drinking or brushing one’s teeth as this could contaminate the sample.
 Samples are collected by rubbing the mouth swabs inside the mouth for a couple of minutes.
 Once sampling is completed, DNA samples can be returned for laboratory analysis.

-In cases where it may not be possible for you to collect samples using the mouth swabs we provide, we offer a vast range of discrete samples such as hair, finger nails and cigarette ends.
+In cases where it may not be possible for you to collect samples using the mouth swabs we provide, we offer a vast range of Forensic samples such as hair, fingernails and cigarette ends.

 Your maternity test results